Frequently Asked Questions

 It’s a Montessori foundation you can trust.
 Our members tend to stay with us a long time because they find themselves transformed by the journey.
 Downloading a bundle of parts cards can’t do that.

-Most parents stress about this, but promise – we’ll walk you through it.
+Most parents stress about teaching reading to their child, but promise – we’ll walk you through it.
 Get excited!
 It’s going to be fun!

 Our self-paced courses, planning tools, and community are here to guide you through the how, step by step.
 It’s a journey, so it won’t happen overnight, but we are ready to teach you, and you can get started as soon as you join.